lsdr/vim/BUILD.markdown

 Passing `dynamic` to `--enable-pythoninterp` [makes vim load python][vim-py] dynamically, picking the preferred python interpreter instead of just using the (often broken) pre-installed Apple Python.

-The `--with-compiledby=Luiz Rocha` flag serves no purpose at all.
-I do it just for fun.
-You can change it to whatever you want (your name, nick) or simply remove it.

 ## Installing
 After patching `macvim.rb` formula and commiting it to my local `homebrew`,